Aider Review 2026 - CLI AI Code Editor

 Cline

-Transform your engineering team with a fully collaborative AI partner that amplifies developer impact.
+Transform your engineering team with a fully collaborative AI partner that lives in your editor.